-The High Pressure limit switch is mounted on the discharge side of the compressor.
+- Mounted on the discharge side of the compressor.

-high pressure limit, the cause must be isolated and corrected before operations can resume.
+- If the chiller cuts out on the high pressure limit the cause must be isolated and corrected before operations can resume.

 - Field adjustments of the low pressure limit switch are allowed when setpoint below 48°F are required.

 Typical use of refrigerant pressure limit switches on Advantage central chillers.

-The high and low pressure limit switches are connected to the refrigerant circuit, which is pressurized at all times.
+- The high and low pressure limit switches are connected to the refrigerant circuit, which is pressurized at all times.